WWPPC/WWPPC-server/README.md

 Try navigating to `http://localhost:8000/wakeup` now.
 If you see `ok`, the server has successfully been setup!
 Note we still have to setup the client, where we have two options:

-## Setup HTTPS and vite (recommended)
+## Setup HTTPS and client (recommended)

-We will set up the `WWPPC-site-main` repo to act as a client and network with the server.
-This method is preferred because we can take advantage of the powerful features of [vite](https://vitejs.dev/).
-However, since the client makes HTTPS requests and not HTTP requests, we must first make our browser trust the server, otherwise we may get an SSL error:
+We will set up the `WWPPC-site-main` repo (but you can also use `WWPPC-site-math`) to act as a client and network with the server.
+However, the client requires HTTPS connections to access encryption methods, we must first make our browser trust the server, otherwise we may get an SSL error:

 Install [mkcert](https://github.com/FiloSottile/mkcert), then run `mkcert -install` followed by `mkcert localhost` as mentioned on the [mkcert documentation](https://github.com/FiloSottile/mkcert/blob/master/README.md).